Trusted WordPress tutorials, when you need them most.

 Add your custom domain to Bluehost

-Once finished, you will return to the Websites screen in the Bluehost account manager.
+Once the installation is complete, you’ll return to the ‘Websites’ screen in your Bluehost dashboard.
 Your new site will be listed there.

 Bluehost Edit Site